everpeace/vagrant-mesos/README.md

 	* [Mesos Standalone on EC2](#sec2)
 	* [Mesos Cluster on EC2 (VPC)](#clec2)

-The mesos installation is provided by mesos chef cookbook.
+The mesos installation is powered by mesos chef cookbook.
 Please see [everpeace/cookbook-mesos](http://github.com/everpeace/cookbook-mesos).

 Prerequisites
 ----